| Title: | User-Friendly R Package for Supervised Machine Learning Pipelines |

 Randomize feature order to eliminate any position-dependent effects

-randomize_feature_order(dataset, outcome_colname)
+randomize_feature_order(dataset, outcome_colname)randomize_feature_order(dataset, outcome_colname)

 dataset |

-Data frame with an outcome variable and other columns as features. |
+Data frame with an outcome variable and other columns as

 outcome_colname |